-The course aims to strengthen the practical knowledge related to Agriculture technology learn at School level and lay foundation for further learning of the subject through this course on Agriculture Biotechnology which is a prerequisite for higher courses in Biotechnology.
+The course aims to strengthen the practical knowledge related to Agriculture technology learn at

+School level and lay foundation for further learning of the subject through this course on

+Agriculture Biotechnology which is a prerequisite for higher courses in Biotechnology.

-- 1. Collect data and update the experimental process insistently. - 2.
-Assess the procedure and outcomes of an experiment qualitatively and quantitatively. - 3.
-Extend the scope of an experiment if or not results are as per expectation - 4.
-Communicate the process and outcomes of an experiment. - 5.
+2. Assess the procedure and outcomes of an experiment qualitatively and quantitatively.

+3. Extend the scope of an experiment if or not results are as per expectation

+- 4. Communicate the process and outcomes of an experiment. - 5.
 Perform an experiment collaboratively and ethically

-DSE Course (BIO71013P) Elective BIO.
-Lab-2: Agriculture Biotechnology (Practical) (Credit: 2; Hours: 60)
+Elective BIO.
+Lab-2: Agriculture Biotechnology (Practical)

 - 1. Prepare suitable explants form the given plant material and demonstrate the process of meristem tip culture for the production of disease free plants. - 2.
 Prepare suitable media for rooting of micro shoot and inoculate it for rooting. - 3.
-Demonstrate the technique of micropropagation by culturing of leaf disc on suitable media.

-- 4. To demonstrate the process of adventitious shoot bud differentiation from leaf of the given plant sample. - 5.
+Demonstrate the technique of micropropagation by culturing of leaf disc on suitable media. - 4.
+To demonstrate the process of adventitious shoot bud differentiation from leaf of the given plant sample. - 5.
 To isolate the Azotobacter species from soil sample by serial dilution method. - 6.
 To isolate antibiotic producing bacteria from soil. - 7.
 Isolate the fungi from the given soil sample by pour plate method - 8.
 Identification of fungi by wet mount method. - 9.
 Determination of phosphate solubilizing activity in given bacterial culture.